Luke Raley Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Luke Raley, who went 0-for-2 last time in action, take on Nick Pivetta and the Boston Red Sox at Tropicana Field, Monday at 6:40 PM ET.
+On Tuesday, Luke Raley (coming off going 1-for-3 with a double) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Athletics.
+In his most recent game, he went 1-for-3 with a double against the Red Sox.

 Luke Raley Game Info & Props vs. the Red Sox